-‘The quartet played with great energy and smooth precision full of virtuosity and fine ensemble work’ Lynne Lancaster Sydney Arts Guide
+“The quartet played with great energy and smooth precision full of virtuosity and fine ensemble work” - Lynne Lancaster

-‘The group demonstrated its tight ensemble work and took us on a romp of colourations, each as exciting as the next’ Samuel Cottell Cut Common
+“The group demonstrated its tight ensemble work and took us on a romp of colourations, each as exciting as the next” - Sam Cottell

-Over the last couple of years the quartets has developed an ongoing collaboration with opera star Peter Coleman-Wright.
+The quartet has also developed an ongoing collaboration with opera star Peter Coleman-Wright.
 This has been highlighted by the 2017 recording ‘Ballads of a Pleasant Life’ for ABC Classics.
 This collaboration also resulted in the show ‘Composers in Exile’ described thus by Bill Stephens for Arts Review: ‘the brilliance of the five performers, their easy charm and obvious affection and enthusiasm for the material, proved a seductive combination in a presentation which informed the mind while pleasuring the soul’.
-This collaboration has been presented at the Adelaide Cabaret Festival, The Concourse (Chatswood), Glenn Street Theatre (Canberra), Independent Theatre (North Sydney), Camelot Lounge (Marrickville).
+This collaboration has been presented at the Adelaide Cabaret Festival, The Concourse (Chatswood), Glenn Street Theatre (Canberra), Independent Theatre (North Sydney), Camelot Lounge (Marrickville), BMEC (Bathurst).

 Collaborating with a wide range of artists has been at the forefront of Nexas’ endeavours.
-The quartet has performed with some of Australia’s finest musicians including Peter Coleman-Wright (opera singer), Gerard Willems AM (pianist), Frank Celata (SSO clarinettist), Daniel Rojas (pianist), Nicky Crayson (jazz vocalist), David Theak (jazz saxophonist and bandleader), Frank Celata (SSO clarinettist) and Peter Coleman-Wright (opera singer).
+The quartet has performed with some of Australia’s finest musicians including Peter Coleman-Wright (opera singer), Piers Lane (pianist), Gerard Willems AM (pianist), Frank Celata (SSO clarinettist), Daniel Rojas (pianist), Stephen Cuttriss (bandoneon), Emily Granger (harp) Nicky Crayson (jazz vocalist) and David Theak (jazz saxophonist and bandleader).